 “Younger adulthood and middle age is when you want to get a jump on this [age-related muscle loss] to preserve muscle strength over time”

 Prevent age-related muscle loss by ensuring your protein intake is adequate.
-Our Eroica protein bar is not only 100% natural and tasty, but packs a whopping 20g protein
+Our Eroica Protein Bars aren't just 100% natural and tasty, they also packs a whopping 20g protein each

 Muscle loss and athletes